dbcook/cave-servo/README.md

 * Control system design based on Howard Dutton's OnStepX software and MaxPCB4 board is complete.
 * Five MaxPCB4 boards purchased; two boards fully built up
 * MaxPCB4 connectors revised for greatly increased robustness
-* Construction of the case and wiring of the electronics complete except for debugging.
+* Construction of the case and wiring of the electronics complete and working.
 * Servo cables built (difficult due to hybrid wire gauges)
+* Hand paddle and cable built
 * Firmware compiling capability on my computers verified
-* WeMOS D1 Mini Pro wifi modules programmed with the OnStep SWS (smart web server)
+* Eliminated D1 Mini Pro Wifi modules in favor of Espressif ESP-WROOM-32U dev modules
-   * They are flaky and often throw illegal instruction errors due to bad memory timing
-   * Started design work on a replacement wifi shield using a more integrated Espressif 8266 module
+   * The modules actually work
+   * Adapter board made to fit the ESP module to the D1 footprint
+* Integrated OnStepX and SWS processors and got everything running
+   * GPS fix acquired
+   * Web server wifi interface operational
+   * Hand paddle fully working

 #### Mechanical

 * Acquired vintage Byers drives for both axes
    * 9.1" 359 tooth drive for RA axis, 1.5" axis bore.
 Usable as is.
    * 7.1" 359 tooth drive for dec axis, 2.0" axis bore, with non-Byers hub/clutch.
+* Complete reverse engineering of drives and clutches done
-* Detailed CAD model made of the Byers 9.1" drive spring loaded worm block.
+   * Detailed CAD model made of the Byers 9.1" drive spring loaded worm block, servo motor and baseplate
-* CAD model made of a prototype base plate for the 9.1" drive (needs revisions though)
+   * Detailed CAD model made of the Byers 7.5" drive spring loaded worm block, servo motor and baseplate
-* CAD model made of the 7.5" drive clutch and hub assembly
+* Fabrication and integration of new dec clutch and other parts done
-* Teflon clutch bearing pads added to the 7.5" clutch/hub, which appears to not be Byers-made
-* 6061 blank acquired for new hub with correct shaft bore and allowance for clutch bearing pads
-* Prototype NEMA 23 servo bracket fabricated
+   * NEMA 23 servo brackets fabricated
+   * All-new 7.5" clutch fabricated for the dec axis (old one had multiple problems)
+   * Fabricated shim plates for the worm blocks
+   * Made new base plates to mount servo+worm on both axes (waterjet cut by Xometry)
+* Drives fully installed and adjusted with new parts
+   * Changed stacking order on dec axis...moved dec drive to lower end of casting
+      * Improved balanced around RA axis significantly

 #### Awaiting Decisions

-* Setting circles and pointer setup
+* Setting circle pointer setup
 * Mounting provisions for future Renishaw absolute encoders
-* 3D printed covers for worm gear rings
+* 3D printed covers for worm gear rings?